By Mark Carey

 FEEDBACK RESPONSES TO CANCEL CULTURE IS ILLEGAL AT WORK

 When I decided to write the first article (Cancel Culture is Illegal At Work!)
 I knowingly anticipated immediate judgment and backlash.
 In essence, I knew I was going to be canceled.
 That was the point.
-I was inviting debate about the entitlement mentality “ to cancel others at will.
+I was inviting debate about the entitlement mentality to cancel others at will.
 What I knew to be true was the lack of legal substance to the argument in favor of cancel culture being used and defended at work.
-How could there be.
-In order for any legitimate social/political argument to arise to future public policy and statutory initiation, there would need to be a foundation based on prior legal precedent.
+How could there be?
+For any legitimate social/political argument to arise to future public policy and statutory initiation, there would need to be a foundation based on prior legal precedent.
 Without legal precedent, cancel culture supporters are just acting arbitrarily based on social passions.
 Passions and emotions are high certainly.
-It is not my intention to criticize cancel culture, but to show the negative consequences of unfettered and arbitrary bias and the impact legally.
+It is not my intention to criticize cancel culture but to show the negative consequences of unfettered and arbitrary bias and the impact legally.
 Yes, it is still illegal to cancel at work and I invite any argument to support why it is not.
 I am listening but are you listening to my question here?
 To ignore me is to cancel me.
 To accept opposing viewpoints is only wise, as it will convince opponents there may be a sliver of justification for cancel culture.
-All of our American legal developments that address social concerns always follow this same process “ seeking a foothold in the rule of law, as discussed below.
+All of our American legal developments that address social concerns always follow this same process seeking a foothold in the rule of law, as discussed below.

 ANGRY FEEDBACK WITHOUT LEGAL FOUNDATION